pongthang/generative-AI-anomaly-detection/README.md

 # Generative AI for Anomaly Detection for Bone Diseases

-## Note: This is a part of a bigger project called "Pathology AI" .
+## Note: Aim is to build "Pathology AI" .
 Pathology AI is the application of various generative AI in healthcare especially in pathology.
 Pathology is a branch of medical science that is focused on the study and diagnosis of disease.
 Pathology AI will be a combination of diffusion models,vision transformers and LLM.
 This will revolutionize the world of healthcare.

 ## Project Overview